ayusjakhmola25/Healthy-Choice-Caf-management-with-AI-Recommendations-Engine/README.md

 <div align="center">

-**Cafe Zone** is a cutting-edge, AI-driven café management platform that transforms traditional café operations into intelligent, customer-centric experiences.
+**Healthy Cafe Zone** is a cutting-edge, AI-driven café management platform that transforms traditional café operations into intelligent, customer-centric experiences.
 Built with modern web technologies, it combines secure authentication, personalized recommendations, and seamless e-commerce functionality to create the ultimate dining solution.

 </div>